forstmeier/gpsi/README.md

 NOTE: this is a "living list" so I'll add to stuff her periodically; I might also just move this all over to GitHub Issues.

-- [ ] Streamline token generate
+- [ ] Streamline token generation
   - [ ] Automate via signup authentication (vs physically generating)
+  - [ ] E.g. OAuth2 on GitHub approval
+- [ ] Automate Slack integration (e.g. Slack Button)
+- [ ] Remotely host service (e.g. Heroku)
-- [ ] Selection from repos available to the authenticating user
+- [ ] Dynamically select from repos available to the authenticating user
   - [ ] e.g. Printout to the command line w/ selection options
 - [ ] Command line configuration
   - [ ] Arguments following binary `gpsi` command (same as would be in TOML)